salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 <a name="windowdocsfetch-valuemd"></a>

-## value: Window.prototype.fetch [Main]
+## Window.fetch

+### Goal

+To prevent users from making requests to disallowed endpoints.

-### Summary
+### Design

-The `fetch` method allows users to make requests similar to XMLHttpRequest(XHR) with the main difference being fetch uses a promise.
-This allows users to make requests endpoints blocked by Locker vNext
+Patch the `Window.fetch` property and intercept calls to it to block disallowed URLs.

-### Distorted Behavior
+### Distorted behavior

-The `window.fetch` distortion will examine the hostname` and the `pathname` of the URL parameter for both string and Request and will reject the promise if the url matches disallowed endpoints.
+The `Window.fetch` distortion examines the `hostname` and the `pathname` of the URL, and if it matches one of the disallowed entries, it rejects the promise.

+### Disallowed endpoints

+Locker disallows endpoints:

+- Containing `"/aura"` in the URL.

+At the moment this is hard coded, but in the future this will be a configuration option.

 <a name="windowdocsopen-valuemd"></a>